SWIFTSIM/SOAP/parameter_files/README.md

 Contains information about how to run SOAP

 - **min_read_radius_cmpc**: SOAP makes an initial guess of the radius around each halo to read in.
-- **calculate_missing_properties**: Boolen value.
+- **calculate_missing_properties**: Optional, default True.
 If set to true then SOAP will calculate any properties which are not listed in the parameter file.
 If set to false then SOAP will ignore these properties
 - **reduced_snapshots**: Optional.
 We create reduced snapshots where we keep the particles within the virial radius of certain objects.
 The values here determine which halos to keep.
   - **min_halo_mass**: The minimumum M200 halo mass to keep
   - **halo_bin_size_dex**: The size of the halo mass bins